 Rails 4 deprecates both

 attr_protected for mass-assignment protection.
 To help ease the transition to Rails 4, I recommend moving to the strong-parameters gem on the Rails 3 version of your app before performing the Rails 4 upgrade.
-In my experience, the move to strong-parameters can be a tricky one and is best done separately.
+In my experience, the move to strong-parameters can be a tricky one and doing it separately will make dealing with any issues much easier.

 4. Audit your Gemfile

-It’s almost certain that your Gemfile will contain out-of-date gems that will need updating to be compatible with Rails 4.
-As above, you can save yourself a lot of headache by updating as many of them as you can on the Rails 3 version of your app.
+Upgrading from Rails 3 to 4 will almost certainly require some major updates to your Gemfile as many libraries tend to break compatibility between major versions.
+As above, you can save yourself a lot of headache by updating as many gems as you can on the Rails 3 version of your app before the switch to Rails 4.

-In our case, we went a step further and performed a complete gem audit, looking at all the gems that were outdated and figured out:
+In our case, we went a step further and performed a complete gem audit, looking at all the outdated gems to figure out:

-- Is the latest gem version compatible with Rails 3?
+- Is there a newer version of the gem that is compatible with both Rails 3 and 4?

-- How big are the changes between the current and latest version?
+- How big are the changes between the current and newer version?

 - How much risk is associated with updating the gem?

-Armed with this data, we were able to update, test and roll out a whole bunch of gem updates on the existing Rails 3 code in a controlled manner.
-This meant there were fewer potentially risky gem updates in the final upgrade to Rails 4.
+Armed with this data, we were able to update, test and roll out a whole bunch of gem updates on the existing Rails 3 code in a planned and controlled manner.
+This gave us a chance to catch and deal with any compatibility issues early and reduce the number of risky gem updates in the final upgrade to Rails 4.

 5. Don’t jump straight to the latest version of Rails

 Going from Rails 3.2 to Rails 4.0 will be an order of magnitude easier than jumping straight to 4.2, or whatever the latest version is – you’ll get the benefit of a bunch of deprecation warnings, and thus fewer breaking changes.
-The subsequent upgrades from 4.0 to 4.1 and then to 4.2 will be simpler and less risky as a result.
-That said, once you’ve made it to Rails 4.0, don’t delay in getting to Rails 4.1 or later as 4.0 is now retired and is no longer be receiving security updates!
+The subsequent upgrades from 4.0 to 4.1 and then to 4.2 should be simpler and less risky as a result.
+That said, once you’ve made it to Rails 4.0, don’t delay in getting to Rails 4.1 or later as 4.0 is now end-of-life and will no longer be receiving security updates!

 6. Good test coverage helps a lot, but poorly-formed tests are a pain

 It’s times like this when a comprehensive test suite is super helpful.
 Having said that, some tests end up causing as much pain as they save.
 I’ve found this particularly the case with tests that make excessive and unnecessary use of stubs and mocks.
-A significant number of the commits in this upgrade were solely rewriting tests that had broken, not because the behaviour had changed, but because the tests were not robust enough and too tied to the internal implementation of the methods under test.
+A significant number of the commits in this upgrade were solely rewriting tests that had broken, not because behaviour had changed, but because the existing tests were not robust enough and were often tightly coupled to the internal implementation of the methods under test.
 Lesson here: avoid writing brittle, heavily stubbed tests!

 7. Start at the lowest level and reduce the noise first